The story behind historic gargoyles found in Seattle’s Civic Arena

 UPDATE, 4/9/19: Historic gargoyles from the old Civic Arena that the City of Seattle and Seattle Opera promised to preserve ended up being taken to the dump.
 More details tomorrow on Seattle’s Morning News during Feliks Banel‘s regular history feature.

-When KIRO Radio reported last week that demolition was underway on the Mercer Arts Arena, a building at Seattle Center along Mercer Street originally dating to 1928, the story included unanswered questions about what might be hidden behind newer portions of the structure added for the 1962 World’s Fair.
+When KIRO Radio first reported that demolition was underway on the Mercer Arts Arena, a building at Seattle Center along Mercer Street originally dating to 1928, the story included unanswered questions about what might be hidden behind newer portions of the structure added for the 1962 World’s Fair.

 Speculation among a few members of the historic preservation community was that some or all of the original 1928 façade might be hiding behind a series of brick walls.
 Various groups involved with the project – Seattle Opera, Seattle Center and several consultants – assumed the 1928 façade had been mostly demolished as part of the remodel 55 years ago.

 The questions were answered and the mystery was solved on Thursday, when demolition crews razed a portion of a brick wall built in 1961 and revealed – and then quickly demolished – the intact 1928 original façade of the old Civic Arena.